Larmix0/Tetris-AI/README.md

 2. Change to project directory with `cd Tetris-AI`

+3. Create and activate a virtual environment if you don't want to install packages directly on your global pip (look for a tutorial if you don't know how).

+4. Install the required packages for the project with `pip install -r requirements.txt`

-3. Run the run.py file as a script or type `python -m run.py`
+5. Run the run.py file as a script or type `python run.py`

 # Running tests
 ### To run all tests: